Skip to main content

 4

 Studies non-cooperative game-theory and provides tools to derive appropriate statistical models from game-theoretic models of behavior.
 Equilibrium concepts, learning, repeated games and experimental game theory.
-Prerequisite: MATH 112, MATH 124, or MATH 134; STAT 311/ECON 311 or equivalent.
+Prerequisite: either MATH 112, MATH 124, or MATH 134; and STAT 311 or equivalent.
 Offered: jointly with ECON 568.

 Course Name